piercebhunt/FDA_Recalls_App/README.md

 - Potential for refunds for consumers
 - More transparency and accountability in the recall industry
-- Potential to reward recall customers in a different way such as tokenized rewards to help repair brand damage
+- Potential to reward recall customers in a different way such as tokenized rewards to repair consumer confidence in the company placing the recall
 - Improving on this application could ease the burden of recall recovery efforts/time for small businesses to large businesses